 PubMed - The premier medical database for review articles in medicine, nursing, healthcare, other related biomedical disciplines.
 PubMed contains over 20 million citations and can be navigated through multiple database capabilities and searching strategies.

-CINAHL Complete - Offers comprehensive coverage of health science literature.
+CINAHL Ultimate - Offers comprehensive coverage of health science literature.
 CINAHL is particularly useful for those researching the allied disciplines of nursing, medicine, and pharmaceutical sciences.

 Scopus - Database with over 12 million abstracts and citations which include peer-reviewed titles from international and Open Access journals.
 Also includes interactive bibliometrics and researcher profiling.